Find Me (Odyssey to Anyoona)

-"Find Me (Odyssey to Anyoona)" is a song by German electronic music duo Jam & Spoon featuring American singer Plavka, released in July 1994 by labels JAM! and Dance Pool as the third single from their second album, Tripomatic Fairytales 2001 (1993).
+"Find Me (Odyssey to Anyoona)" is a song by German electronic music duo Jam & Spoon featuring American singer Plavka, released in July 1994 as the third single from their second album, Tripomatic Fairytales 2001 (1993).
 Written by Jam El Mar and Mark Spoon with Nosie Katzmann, the song was the follow-up to their successful hit single "Right in the Night" in 1993.
 It reached number one in Finland and number six in Italy, while in the United Kingdom and Australia, it peaked at number 22 in both countries.
 "Find Me (Odyssey to Anyoona)" also entered the Eurochart Hot 100 on 30 July 1994, peaking at number 19 on 27 August.
-The accompanying music video for the song was A-listed on Germany's VIVA in August 1994.
+The accompanying music video was directed by Angel Gracia, and received active rotation on MTV Europe and was A-listed on German music television channel VIVA in August 1994.

 Critical reception

 AllMusic editor Keith Farley named "Find Me (Odyssey to Anyoona)" a highlight from Tripomatic Fairytales 2001.
 In his weekly UK chart commentary, James Masterton described it as "a slightly ambient piece of Euro-dance".
 Pan-European magazine Music & Media wrote that here, the team that brought you the smash "Right in the Night", "reads you another Madonna-esque myth from their Tripomatic Fairytales album."
 Music & Media editor Maria Jimenez noted that trance music "plays a major role" in "Find Me".
 Andy Beevers from Music Week gave it a score of four out of five, complimenting it as "a well-produced commercial trance epic with Spanish guitar effects.
 The addition of a catchy vocal from Plavka of the Rising High Collective has broadened the track's appeal and has helped to generate a real buzz."

 Tommy Udo from NME wrote, "More Euro disco for messrs Jam El Mar and Mark Spoon [...].
 It captures some of that Balearic spirit with an almost straight — well, you know what I mean — hi-NRG remix by Groovecult.
 On the downside, ex-Shamen vocalist Plavka isn't really suited to this track, which should have been more shouty, more, erm, Hazell Dean."
 Tim Jeffery from the Record Mirror Dance Update named it Tune of the Week, stating, "Jam and Spoon have managed to achieve crossover success without losing any of their credibility on the techno scene, which is some feat.
 This new doublepack is evidence of how they've done it."
 Another Record Mirror editor, James Hamilton, described it as a "Plavka Lonich warbled pulsating tinkly 0-136-0bpm electro trance throbber" in his weekly dance column.
 On the 1995 re-release, Hamilton described it as a "moodily started pulsating tinkly 0-136-0bpm trancer".
 Andrew Perry from Select named it as a "fantastic track" with "tribal euphoria" in his review of the album.